 Woombikes is your best bet when it comes to finding quality kids’ bikes.

-Unfortunately, most of their bikes are out of stock right now, but you should check the website frequently as they should come back in stock soon.
+Unfortunately, most of their bikes are out of stock right now.
+Still, you should check the website frequently as they should come back in stock soon.

 Do you know more?
 Please let us know in the comments!

 Our suggestion: Research various websites thoroughly and if you really need a bike, increase your budget.
-Keep in mind that you are buying a bike that you’ll use for many years, and by paying more, you get more in components and in return reliability and performance.
-Just make sure to stay away from scam sites and stick to tried and true online retailers, most of which we’ve listed above.
+Keep in mind that you are buying a bike that you’ll use for many years.
+By paying more, you get more in components and in return reliability and performance.
+Just make sure to stay away from scam sites.
+Stick to tried and true online retailers, most of which we’ve listed above.

 Online retailers have adapted easily, but we hope to see local bike shops adapt their businesses to be able to serve their clients online as well.

-Due to high demand, backorders are piling up, so it’s unlikely that the situation will improve by the end of 2020 (or even by the end of 2021).
-However, brand-new models of cheap leisure-style bikes should flood the stores in 2021, so we need to stay patient just a little bit more.
+Due to high demand, backorders are piling up.
+It’s unlikely that the situation will improve by the end of 2020 (or even by the end of 2021).
+However, brand-new models of cheap leisure-style bikes should flood the stores in the future, so we need to stay patient just a little bit more.

 Give us your thoughts on comments, thanks!